 Written by: Sandy Kelty, Customer Service, Arzel Zoning

-While I won’t argue its a wonderful convenience brought to us by automated payment services, or websites full of FAQ’s that can answer many of your concerns right there on your computer, sometimes you want the reassurance of speaking to a real person.
+While I won’t argue it's a wonderful convenience to have automated payment services or websites full of FAQ’s that can answer many of your concerns right there on your computer, sometimes you want the reassurance of speaking to a real person.
 It is incredibly frustrating when you have one question to ask, only to end up on the phone for fifteen minutes trying in vain to reach a real person.
 Getting routed from menu to menu can be enough to make you want to scream!
 There is something satisfying about a friendly voice, some polite and helpful conversation and being able to ask questions specific to your situation.

 A good first impression:

 Answering phones may not seem like a glamorous part of one’s job description, but it is more important than you might think.
 At Arzel, we answer the phone with "Its a great day at Arzel!
 How may we help you?"
 We have found that it typically starts the conversation on a positive note and assures the caller we are here to help them.
 It’s incredibly encouraging for your customer to know they can reach a knowledgeable and amiable person at the other end of the phone line and can definitely make the difference in whether they decide to do business with your company again.